crusher-dev/crusher/README.md

 </details>

-Crusher uses low-code approach, is an integrated solution to test locally or with team.
+Crusher uses low-code approach and is built on top of playwright.
 It's in `v0.5` and should work with most projects, our focus is stability and DX.

 Join crusher's [discord](https://discord.com/invite/dHZkSNXQrg) to try crusher and help fix things that don't work yet.